nerdschoolbergen/javascript-best-practices/exercise-4/README.md

 ## 1.4.0 Classes

-We're not going to dive deep into JavaScript classes here, but we want to just touch on the basics so you can see they're really nothing special.
+We're not going to dive deep into JavaScript classes here, but we want to just touch on the basics so you can see they're really nothing special, and that scoping (and `this`) for a class is just like what we have already discussed above.

 A `class` in JavaScript is just syntax sugar for functions.